Binghamton-University-Table-Tennis/documents/New_E-Board_Guide.md

 - Always show up before the scheduled practice time.
 - Wait for enough people to show up before you begin setting up the tables.
 - You are encouraged to reserve one table for drills/multi-ball training.
+- Come up with a system to determine who gets to play next on a table, especially for the first few practices where you have many people waiting to play.
 - Start packing up before the scheduled end of practice so people can leave on time.